crawl/crawl/crawl-ref/readme.txt

                      to work.
 For Windows only.
 * keys.pdf           A printable document, listing all commands and it also contains a very short guide for new players.

+The settings/ folder contains, among others, the following files:

+* init.txt        These contain the options for the game.
+The defaults
+* .crawlrc        play well, so don't bother with this in the beginning.
+                  Permanent death is not an option, but a feature!

 3. Contact and reporting bugs